nathanlesage/conferia/docs/organizers-guide.md

 document.addEventListener('DOMContentLoaded', () => {
   const conf = new Conferia({
     parent: document.body,
-    src: '/program.csv', // You can also specify the full URL if necessary
+    src: '/program.csv' // You can also specify the full URL if necessary })
-    groupByLocation: true
-  })
 })
 </script>